Vietnam Travel Guide — A Realistic, First-Timer-Friendly Overview

 Why Visit Vietnam?

-For first-time visitors especially, Vietnam works best when you focus on fewer cities and experience each one properly, rather than trying to cover the entire country in a single trip.
+For first-time visitors, Vietnam works best when approached with focus — choosing a small number of cities and allowing each one to be experienced on its own terms rather than trying to cover the entire country in a single trip.

 Best Places to Visit in Vietnam (Based on Our Trips)